YifanShenSZ/C6H7N-aniline/diabatz/README.md

 # Diabatz
-Global fit diabatization by *diabatz* version 0
+Global fit diabatization by *diabatz* version 0 and 1

 Although the electronic structure is rationalized at G4 level since the highest point group aniline can carry is C2v, for fitting purpose we have to extend to G8